The rivalry between Elon Musk and Jeff Bezos already was intense. Now it’s extending to the moon.

 Musk made another statement earlier this month, when SpaceX for the first time landed one of its Starship prototypes.
 It was the first flight of the vehicle it intends to use to fly NASA’s astronauts to the moon since SpaceX won the contract — a sign of its seriousness with developing real flight hardware.

-It intends to make another statement when it attempts to refly the vehicle, a test flight that Musk recently said could come “soon.”
+It intends to make another statement when it attempts to re-fly the vehicle, a test flight that Musk recently said could come “soon.”
 It also intends to fly Starship to orbit later this year.

 In order to comment, please visit your account settings and verify your email address.